Noelia: Entrepreneur

-company dedicated to the production of acrylic products, such as masks, screens and dividers in Mexico.
+company dedicated to the production of acrylic products, such as masks, screens, and dividers in Mexico.
 Also in 2020, she was named entrepreneur leader of the year by the magazine "Executive Woman" in the edition of the 30 business leaders of Mexico.

 By the end of 2021, Noelia launched two social media platforms – Celebriffy and Cherryland.vip.
 Celebriffy is a full social media platform with the features found in Facebook, YouTube and Instagram but content creators can monetize their content.
 Celebriffy is already available at Appstore and Playstore.

 Noelia has stated that the company that she commands and owns has a staff of more than 65 engineers who wrote and maintain the proprietary code of the platforms.

 In November 2021, Noelia launched her own branded Mastercard Debit Card Program for the general market in the U.S.

 Personal life

 Noelia, the first daughter of Puerto Rican singer and actress Yolandita Monge and Uruguayan businessman Alfredo Lorenzo, showed interest in music from childhood.
 Noelia has two half-siblings from Monge's subsequent marriages.
 In 2007 she secretly married Mexican American aviation entrepreneur and music producer Jorge Reynoso in Las Vegas, Nevada.
-Her secret marriage was exposed by Maya Magazine's publication of unauthorized photos of the wedding in gossip magazine TVNotas, leading to a lawsuit.
+Noelia is a Mexican national.

 In June 2007, a sex tape of Noelia and her ex-boyfriend Yamil engaged in anal intercourse was leaked on the Internet.